This appeal has now closed and we have raised the funds needed to purchase the meadow

 Nature is in trouble and it needs our help

 The Wildlife Trusts are calling for 30% of land and sea in the UK to be dedicated to nature’s recovery by 2030.
 By creating more space for nature, beautiful wild places will be restored and struggling wildlife will have the chance to recover.
-We can help achieve this goal in Leicestershire and Rutland through strategic land purchase and by expanding our nature reserves.
+We can help achieve this goal in Leicestershire and Rutland through strategic land purchase like this one and by expanding our nature reserves.

 By taking positive nature conservation actions, we can protect wildlife for future generations to enjoy.